 Or if email delegation is enabled for your domain, you can use that to allow up to 10 other users access a single email account.

-Yes, the Google Task gadget is available in Gmail and Calendar.
-For details, see Using the Task gadget.
+Yes, the Google Task is available in Gmail and Calendar.
+For details, see Using the Tasks.